Kelly Candaele

-Kelly Candaele is a politician, filmmaker, teacher, and writer.
+Kelly Candaele is a Canadian-born politician, filmmaker, teacher, and writer.
 For the past fifteen years, he has written extensively for the Los Angeles Times, the New York Times, The Nation and other national publications.
 While writing for the Los Angeles Times, he traveled to Ireland three times during President Bill Clinton’s attempts to push the Northern Ireland peace process forward.
 His journalistic work has focused primarily on the political developments in Los Angeles, history, athletics and culture.
 In addition to Northern Ireland he has worked as a journalist in Great Britain, Brazil, Sweden, Cuba, Spain, Vietnam, Argentina and India.
 He has lectured at Hebrew University of Jerusalem, Occidental College, and University of California, Irvine.
 He has been an Adjunct Associate Professor of Philosophy and Communications at California State University, Chico.

 Early life

 His mother Helen Callaghan [4] played five seasons in the All-American Girls Professional Baseball League and won the batting title in 1945.
 He attended Lompoc High School in Lompoc, California.
 His brother Casey Candaele is a former Major League Baseball player for the Houston Astros and Montreal Expos and is currently manager for the Buffalo Bisons, the Toronto Blue Jays Triple-A affiliate.